Join In

 Punctuation before a Quotation

-When introducing a quotation with an expression like "He said" or "She claimed" (called "terms of attribution"), you can use a comma, a colon, or nothing.
+When introducing a quotation with an expression like "He said" or "She claimed" (called verbs of attribution), you can use a comma, a colon, or nothing.
 It depends on your desired flow of text.
 So, there's leniency on which punctuation to use before your quotation.
 For example:- Sherlock Holmes turned to Watson and said: "Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth."
 (Colon used)

 - Tillman claimed, "The world is my lobster."
 (Comma used)